2001: A Space Odyssey: "Star Gate" sequence

 The coloured lights in the Star Gate sequence were accomplished by slit-scan photography of thousands of high-contrast images on film, including Op art paintings, architectural drawings, Moiré patterns, printed circuits, and electron-microscope photographs of molecular and crystal structures.
+Kubrick was in part inspired to make the scene by seeing abstract effects in experimental films, such as the 1963 short film Sublimated Birth, whose creators would later work on the Star Gate sequence.
 Known to staff as "Manhattan Project", the shots of various nebula-like phenomena, including the expanding star field, were coloured paints and chemicals swirling in a pool-like device known as a cloud tank, shot in slow motion in a dark room.
 The live-action landscape shots were filmed in the Hebridean islands, the mountains of northern Scotland, and Monument Valley.
 The colouring and negative-image effects were achieved with different colour filters in the process of making duplicate negatives in an optical printer.